In nod to governors, Trump walks back total authority claim

 Trump began to soften his approach later in the day as he met with people who have recovered from COVID-19, including former pro football player Mark Campbell and Karen Whitsett, a member of the Michigan House.

-“I’m going to be making a decision pretty quickly,” he said, “and it’s being done in conjunction with governors.”

-Still, Trump warned that he would be monitoring the performance of governors, and signaled he might blame them if he believes their actions slow the pace of what he hopes will be a robust economic recovery.
+Still, Trump warned that he will monitor how the governors perform and signaled he might blame them if he believes their actions slow the pace of what he hopes will be a robust economic recovery.

 “If they don’t do a good job we’re going to come down on them hard,” Trump said.